vircadia/project-apollo/README.md

 Eventually, this project will allow people to create and run their own personal portion of the Metaverse.

-For working with this code,
-refer to [Notes On Development] for information on building and running the code in this project.
+For building and running this code, refer to [Notes On Development] for that information.

+As of 20200616 (June 16, 2020), there is an experimental version of the Project Apollo metaverse-server running at `http://metaverse.bluestuff.org`.
+To use that setup to either test the metaverse-server implementation or to test a domain-server, follow the information in [test setup].

 ## Docker Image